SCIInstitute/ShapeWorks/README.md

 <img src="https://raw.githubusercontent.com/SCIInstitute/ShapeWorksStudio/master/src/Resources/Images/DataPanel.png"
 align="right" hspace="20">
 This tool tab displays the images (volume files in NRRD format) that have been loaded.
-You can select the image files to load by either clicking the "+" button at the bottom, or going to *File -> Import Images...* <br/> Your images will appear on the display once loaded.
+You can select the image files to load by either clicking the blue "+" button at the bottom, or going to *File -> Import Images...* <br/> Your images will appear on the display once loaded.
 <br/><br/>
-You can delete images by selecting the image of choice and clicking the "-" button at the bottom.
+You can delete images by selecting the image of choice and clicking the red "x" button at the bottom.
 If only one image is loaded, it may still display when it is deleted.
 It will be replaced by the next image load.
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 <h2>Groom</h2>